calony/calony.github.io/README.md

 ## Qing Zhang
 I live in Montreal, Canada.
-This is a page I created to showcase mye projects in Data Science and Machine Learning.
+This is a page I created to showcase my projects in Data Science and Machine Learning.
 My Google scholar page on my publications and patents not related to DS/ML can be found [here](https://scholar.google.ca/citations?user=BcklpsIAAAAJ&hl=en).

 ---